United States Post Office – Charleston, South Carolina

 The first building to occupy this corner was a guard house built in 1769.
 By 1788 a second building was added to the site and used as a treasury.
 In 1838 the guard house was rebuilt, and the famed Sword Gates that now grace Lesesne Gate at the Citadel were added.
 The earthquake of 1886 destroyed the guard house, though remarkably 30 men sleeping upstairs were unharmed in the event.
 Structurally, the building was damaged beyond repair and taken down.
 The ironwork was preserved and later installed at the main entrance of the Citadel in the 1950s.

-The United States Post Office and Courthouse is listed in the National Register as part of the Charleston Historic District, which says the following:
+The United States Post Office and Courthouse is listed in the National Register as part of the Charleston Historic District:

 (Charleston Old and Historic District) Charleston played an important role in Colonial, Revolutionary, antebellum and Civil War America.
 The city was a major Colonial seaport, an active participant in the Revolution, a seat of rice and cotton culture and a leader of secession.
 Today much of the nation’s great social and architectural history can be visibly appreciated because of the great concentration of period buildings that still line the city streets.
 The historic district contains primarily residential buildings in addition to commercial, ecclesiastical, and government-related buildings.
 Several historic neighborhoods are included because of their concentrations of historically and architecturally valuable buildings.
 These neighborhoods possess the unique visual appeal of old Charleston, a picturesqueness created by the close proximity of buildings, in a wide variety of architectural styles.
 There is general harmony in terms of height, scale, proportion, materials, textures, colors, and characteristic forms, such as the side piazzas.